Garrett Ace 250 Review

 Sometimes when reading reviews online I get a good list of the features, the pros, and cons but you don’t find out what the product is actually like?
 Or is it just me?

 Having used this detector for over 4 years I think I’ve got a good grasp of what this machine is like when it’s actually being used.
+It’s also a good sign from Garrett metal detectors that I replaced this, with one of their own!

 So How Much Does It Cost?